 Restrictions- No swimming in river- dangerous current.
 No bikes on trail.
 "Absolutely no motorized vehicles."

-Trail Markers- are 4x4 posts cut at an angle on the tops and in some places red square markers have been added but not along the entire route.
+Trail Markers- are sporadic, but may be 4x4 posts cut at an angle on the tops and in some places red square markers have been added but not along the entire route.
 In some places, especially the beginning there are now white diamonds too.

 Treadway- saturated and packed soil with some forest litter in wooded areas.
 Definitely muddy at certain times of year.
 Footing is stable, but plan on wet shoes.